Doing business with Edinburgh College

 ERPT Procurement Strategy

-This document outlines the strategy designed to ensure legislative compliance with the Procurement Reform (Scotland) Act 20141 and other relevant legislation and is aligned with the ERPT Member Institutions and the Scottish Funding Council’s key strategic outcomes as detailed in the Member Institutions respective Outcome Agreements and Corporate Strategies.
+The publication of the Annual Procurement Report and the Procurement Strategy meets the requirements and is compliant with the Procurement Reform (Scotland) Act 20141 and other relevant legislation.
+The Strategy document is aligned with the ERPT Member Institutions and the Scottish Funding Council’s key strategic outcomes as detailed in the Member Institutions respective Outcome Agreements and Corporate Strategies.

 Terms and Conditions